SchoolOfCode/bootcamp-pre-course/README.md

 Your IDE (integrated development environment) will be where you write your code during this course, and although there are many options out there, the one we use is Visual Studio Code (usually just referred to as VS Code).
 VS Code is infinitely customisable with extensions, and it has an integrated terminal, live share, and other handy capabilities that make our coding life easier.
 Watch [this video](https://code.visualstudio.com/docs/introvideos/basics) to get started with the basics.
 Then spend some time just familiarising yourself with the program and practice the keyboard shortcuts.
 You can find a printable shortcut reference [here (Mac)](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-macos.pdf) or [here (Windows)](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf) or in the home screen of VS Code.
 You can also find a [searchable reference here](https://vscode-shortcuts.com/).

-After you have your VS Code installed, follow the guide below relevant to your operating system on how to get prepared with all the other necessary software to code during the bootcamp:

-- TODO: MAC VERSION OF SETUP GUIDE HERE
-- TODO: WINDOWS VERSION OF SETUP GUIDE HERE
+[This guide](https://www.canva.com/design/DAEhRtVI350/sFbhxfM4nTfe7N4bJu7EnQ/view#1) will help you install VS Code along with the other software you'll need.
+Follow the instructions on each page that pertain to your operating system.

 ### How the internet works